RHIT-CSSE/csse304/Homework/Assignment_13/Readme.md

     2. If each step in the trace includes a printout of the entire global environment, it may take a long time for your machine to display the trace, and an even longer time for you to scroll back and find the part of the trace that you are looking for.
     3. If you come to me for debugging help, I will probably ask you to show me a trace.
 If I see the above phenomenon, it is likely that I will ask you to fix it by separating the global environment form the local environments, then come back to me for help after it is fixed.
 5.	**Bottom line**:  My simple advice on having local environments extend the global environment:  Don’t do it!
 When you make a top-level call to eval-exp, you should pass the empty environment, not the global environment.
 This may require changing some of the code that I gave you, but it will be worth it in the long run!

+# Lexical Depth (1 point)

+This is worth very little credit, so it is for those teams looking for additional fun.
+My recommendation is that you save your existing interpreter before you attempt this part, and use that as your starting point in later milestones.
+There's nothing about lexical depth that makes it incompatible with future work, but it makes debugging a bit harder sometimes and makes a little more work as you add new constructs like named let etc.  Of course, if you want to be hardcore and push lex depth through the whole project I won't stand in your way.

+You've seen lexical depth in earlier homeworks, but here's where we do it for real.
+The basic idea is that making variable lookups require a O(number of variables in scope) linked list traversal is uhh...not great.
+In this new world, lookups will be a O(depth) linked list traversal by precomputing where in an environment we expect a variable to be.

+## Lexical Depth Step 1

+To get you warmed up, make two changes

+1. Make your environments store values in vector form rather than as a list

+2. Make your interpreter support variables in lexical-depth form we used in the earlier homeworks:

+        (let ((x 10) (y 2))
+            ((: free -) (: 0 0) (: 0 1)))

+  This will require adding some new constructs to your parse tree.
+  Evaluating these expressions should be comparatively easier due to the new vector form - but you'll need a new variant of apply-env to do it.

+If you do this you will pass the test cases.
+However, you are not done (and you won't get credit).

+## Lexical Depth Step 2

+Go into your eval-exp and in the case for var-exps, change it to this:

+      [var-exp (id)
+               (error "we should never do this")]

+You should never evaluate a var expression directly because var expressions should be transformed into lexical depth expressions.
+Here's how my top-level-eval looks:

+    (define top-level-eval
+        (lambda (parsed-code)
+            (eval-exp (empty-env-record) (lexical-depth '() parsed-code))))

+You can see that my lexical depth procedure takes a parsed abstract syntax tree and returns a new abstract syntax tree where all var-exps have been removed.
+It also takes an additional parameter representing the current scope - I'll let you decide on the details of that.

+In theory, if you wanted to reuse your existing lexical-depth solution, you could do the transformation earlier - transform the input scheme code before parsing it.
+I won't stop you from this approach - it is uglier and more error prone (because lexical-depth is doing its own parsing before your real parse-exp).
+As a general rule, we want all code transformations to occur on the abstract syntax tree representation - but in the end it's up to you.

+Once your have this working, all the A13 test cases should pass despite the error in your var expression.
+You can now even go further and remove the old apply-env and remove the variable names from your environments.
+Woo!
+Much more efficient!